liamitus/sichallenge/README.md

 * Staff can see upcoming reservations.
 * Staff are notified at the time and date of each reservation.

+---

 > It's also useful to list any assumptions as we go.

 ## Assumptions
 * Party will only be seated when whole party is present.
 * Some tables can be joined, e.g., two four-person tables can be combined to seat six people.

+---

 > Our business goals should guide our choice of metrics.
-> As a restaurant owner, we'd care about breaking down where our profit is coming from and if people enjoy our restaurants.
+> As a restaurant owner, we'd care about breaking down where our profits are coming from and if people enjoy our restaurants.

 > Ideally our payment system will be connected, so we can map profit earned to our system's actors.